kongware/scriptum/README.md

 const appendNum = fun(m => n => m + n, appendAnno); // rejected
 ```

 `appendAnno` defines a type that is polymorphic both in the type parameter `a` and in the type constructor `t`.
-It is general enough to be applied to different value constructors, provided that their corresponding type constructors expect at least as much type parameters as `t`.
+It is general enough to be applied to different value constructors, provided that their corresponding type constructors expect at least as much type parameters as `t`, namely one in the example.
+For this reason the last application is rejected, because Javascript's native `String` type has a nullary type constructor.

 ## Higher-rank Generics